A Section 32 policy is bought from an insurance company using funds from a registered pension scheme.

 If your client’s scheme rules don’t offer flexibility, they may be able to transfer to a scheme that does.
 However, this could affect protected early retirement age and tax-free cash, along with any GMP.

-What is a Section 32 policy?
+What is a Section 32 or buyout policy?

-This is a policy or contract bought from an insurance company using funds from a registered pension scheme.
+Pension Section 32 is a policy or contract bought from an insurance company using funds from a registered pension scheme.
 The policy provides for an annuity at some point in the future – a deferred annuity contract.

 It’s called a Section 32 policy as this was the section in the Finance Act 1981 that referred to deferred annuity contracts.
 It can also be referred to as a 'buyout' policy, as the member's benefits rights have been 'bought out' of the registered pension scheme.
 The benefits can be secured by one or more policies or from one or more insurance companies.